Metalloprotein: Ribozyme and deoxyribozyme

 Since discovery of ribozymes by Thomas Cech and Sidney Altman in the early 1980s, ribozymes have been shown to be a distinct class of metalloenzymes.
 Many ribozymes require metal ions in their active sites for chemical catalysis; hence they are called metalloenzymes.
 Additionally, metal ions are essential for structural stabilization of ribozymes.
 Group I intron is the most studied ribozyme which has three metals participating in catalysis.
 Other known ribozymes include group II intron, RNase P, and several small viral ribozymes (such as hammerhead, hairpin, HDV, and VS) and the large subunit of ribosomes.
-Recently, four new classes of ribozymes have been discovered (named twister, twister sister, pistol and hatchet) which are all self-cleaving ribozymes.
+Several classes of ribozymes have been described.